How To Set Up Overnight Employees

 Below is an example time card of an employee working overnight with the Latest Logout Time and Separation Minutes fields enabled.

 Suppose the Latest Logout Time field is set to 6:01 AM and the Separation Minutes field is set to 45.
-On Friday, the employee punches in at 7 PM, punches out for a break at 12 AM, and punches back in at 12:45 AM.
+On Friday, the employee punches in at 7 PM, punches out for a break at 12 AM and punches back in at 12:45 AM.
 Then, the employee punched out at the end of their shift at 4 AM.

 The last punch is within the allotted time (since the Last Logout Time is 6:01 AM), and the Separation Minutes rule keeps everything working smoothly.
-Because Separation Minutes was set to 60, the 45-minute break that the employee took allows the hours to be calculated for the same day.
+Because Separation Minutes was set to 60, the 45-minute break that the employee took allowed the hours to be calculated for the same day.
 Had Separation Minutes not been set accordingly, the punches that occurred after the punch out would have been calculated on the next day.

 Thank you for using Fingercheck.
-If you have any questions on this article's topic, you can reach out to our team at 1-800-610-9501, or use the chat option below.
+If you have any questions on this article's topic, you can use the chat option below, or reach out to our team at 1-800-610-9501.

 Did this answer your question?